 We recommend taking it easy with the lock mechanism.
 If you have a problem, support is not very responsive.

-Made from heavy-duty and boasts 18 cubic ft. capacity.
-Designed to open from the rear, keeping you out of traffic.
+Made from heavy-duty ABS material and boasts 18 cubic fee of capacity.
+Designed to open from the rear, keeping you out of traffic while loading and unloading.
 Arrives fully assembled.
 Water-resistant.

 Waterproof cargo bag that can be attached to a roof rack or using the included straps and clips.
 Produced with larger vehicles in mind, but smaller sizes will fit a sedan.
 Made from UV-resistant PVC with welded seams.
 Easy to store when not in use.

 Must be completely filled to maintain structural integrity.
 Prone to holes and leaks.

 This cargo box comes in 2 sizes, medium and large.
 The medium box measures 67 by 35 by 16 inches and has a capacity of 14 cubic feet.
 The large measures 76 by 33 by 16.5 inches and has a capacity of 26 cubic feet.

 Water can leak inside during medium-to-heavy rain.
 The key can’t be removed when the box is unlocked.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Traveling by car can be a great adventure, but having to cram luggage and occupants together in limited space can detract from the fun.
 A rooftop cargo box solves this problem by providing additional space for needed items without taking up any interior room.

 Cargo boxes come in different shapes and sizes, and hardshell and softshell models are available to fit different needs.
 Those made of soft materials, also called cargo bags, are water resistant just like their hard-sided counterparts.
 Most cargo boxes are made for vacationing, but some models are ideal for stashing sports gear.